Skip to content

 • Stop everything: docker compose down

-• Build fresh (no cache) after code moves: docker compose build --no-cache database_postgres worker_plan frontend_single_user frontend_multi_user
+• Build fresh (no cache) after code moves: docker compose build --no-cache database_postgres worker_plan frontend_multi_user

 • Start services: docker compose up